lunarpulse/RoboND-Kinematics-Project/ProgrammingReport.md

 ![](https://d17h27t6h515a5.cloudfront.net/topher/2017/May/592d74d1_equations/equations.png)
 ![](https://d17h27t6h515a5.cloudfront.net/topher/2017/May/591e52e6_image-4/image-4.png)

 These two snipets were implemented.
+As the URDF to DH convention is different, the x axis was used to find the lx, ly, lz so the first element of matrix was chosen and also this determine the rotation mode to 'ryzy' for the theta 4,5,6.
 ```python
 eef_position = Matrix([[px],
                         [py],